landzcape/landzcape/README.md

 ## Visualization

 Landzcape Explorer is a web application that visualizes your landscape.
 It is bundled with the Gradle and Maven discovery plugin.
-It can be extracted during the build process and then bundled and hosted with any HTTP server.
+It can be extracted during the build process and deployed with any HTTP server.

 ### Example using `nginx`
 Assuming that you already discovered your landscape and your `landscape.json` is ready.